JakeAve/Decision-Tree-Template/README.md

 # Decision-Tree-Template
-Javascript Based Decision Tree Display and Editor.
+Javascript-based decision tree display and editor.
 Does not require a server.
+Use the Edit_Tree.html to access an interphase that compiles a JSON-like string, which you can save in /data/dataForTree.js Use the Decision_Tree.html to run a decision tree based on the information in /data/dataForTree.js This was designed to work locally for my needs, but you should compile and save a JSON file using a database.